Couple at a furniture store choosing fabrics

 Here are some downsides of using credit cards:

-• If you're not careful with your budget, it's easy to overspend on credit cards, especially if you use one-click online shopping sites.
+• If you're not careful with your budget or don't fully get how a budget works, it's easy to overspend on credit cards, especially if you use one-click online shopping sites.

 • Paying just the minimum due each month means you take longer to get rid of credit card debt, and you’re almost certain to spend more on interest.